jixing475/Kinformation/README.md

 # Kinformation
 Predicting kinase conformation using machine learning.

-As seen in: "Redefining the protein kinase conformational space with machine learning" *Cell Chemical Biology* **submitted**.
+As seen in:
+"Redefining the protein kinase conformational space with machine learning" *Cell Chemical Biology* **submitted** 2018.